Flood restoration works – roads

 Additional works

-Dulguigan Road: Contractor WSP has completed the 85% design works for the sites and is currently progressing these designs to 100% for construction. restoration works are currently planned to commence in the first half of 2025.
+Dulguigan Road: Contractor WSP has completed the IFC design works for the sites and this is currently under review by TfNSW.
+Restoration works are currently planned to commence in the first half of 2025.

 Kyogle Road (Terragon, Uki and Clarrie Hall Dam): Concept designs have been received from WSP for Clarrie Hall Dam Road and Kyogle Road at Terragon and are waiting for approval from TfNSW.